-The agreement will enter into force on the first day of the 6th month following the date on which the last Contracting Party notifies the other that the ratification procedures have been completed.
+The Agreement will enter into force on the first day of the 6th month following the date on which the last Contracting Party notifies the other that the ratification procedures have been completed.
 To ensure legal certainty and enable travellers to comprehend the law and to comply with it, a sufficiently long transitional period is necessary.
-Once ratification of the agreement has been completed, the six-month period will allow travellers to complete short stays that are still entirely calculated under the old definition, before entry into force of the new short-stay definition and its 180-day backward-looking reference period.
+Once ratification of the Agreement has been completed, the six-month period will allow travellers to complete short stays that are still entirely calculated under the old definition, before entry into force of the new short-stay definition and its 180-day backward-looking reference period.

-All other provisions of the existing Agreement between the European Community and Antigua and Barbuda on the short-stay visa waiver remain unaffected by the amending Agreement, including the territorial scope.
+All other provisions of the existing agreement between the European Union and the Federative Republic of Brazil on short-stay visa waiver for holders of diplomatic, service or official passports remain unaffected by the Agreement, including the territorial scope.